NikKowPHP/social-brain/chapters/chapter-1.md

 #### **The Science: Your Biological Brake Pedal**

+What Maria had just stumbled upon is a fundamental feature of our nervous system.
 An amygdala hijack temporarily takes your rational mind—the **prefrontal cortex (PFC)**—offline.
 The key is: *You cannot think your way out of an amyggdala hijack; you must regulate your way out of it.*

 The system has a built-in, physical 'brake pedal'—a superhighway of nerves called the **vagus nerve**.
 When you intentionally activate this nerve, as Maria did with her long exhale, you send a direct, physical signal to your brain that says, *"System secure.
 Stand down the alarm."*